BENT

 The Legacy of the Pink Triangle

 The historical legacy of the Pink Triangle is a profound journey from a badge of shame to a symbol of resilience.
 Originally used by the Nazi regime to identify and dehumanize gay men in concentration camps, the symbol was largely ignored in the decades following the war as victims faced continued legal persecution.
-It wasn't until the 1970s and 80s—bolstered by seminal works like Bent—at which point the LGBTQ+ community reclaimed the triangle as a defiant emblem of remembrance and activism.
+It wasn't until the 1970s and 80s—bolstered by seminal works like Bent—that the LGBTQ+ community reclaimed the triangle as a defiant emblem of remembrance and activism.
 Today, it stands as a permanent reminder that silence equals death, honoring those who were lost while serving as a beacon of the ongoing fight for dignity and human rights.

 Gemini